Princess of Princess Championship

-The Princess of Princess Championship (プリンセス・オブ・プリンセス王座, Purinsesu Obu Purinsesu Ōza) is a women's professional wrestling championship owned by the Tokyo Joshi Pro Wrestling (TJPW).
+The Princess of Princess Championship (プリンセス・オブ・プリンセス王座, Purinsesu Obu Purinsesu Ōza) is a women's professional wrestling championship owned by Tokyo Joshi Pro Wrestling (TJPW).
 The title, which is situated at the top of TJPW's championship hierarchy, was introduced on October 12, 2015, and the inaugural champion was crowned on January 4, 2016, when Miyu Yamashita defeated Shoko Nakajima.
-The current champion is Miu Watanabe, who is in her second reign.
-She defeated Mizuki at Wrestle Princess VI on September 20, 2025 in Tokyo, Japan.
+The current champion is Yuki Arai, who is in her first reign.
+She won the title by defeating Miu Watanabe at Grand Princess in Tokyo, Japan, on March 29, 2026.

 History

 On January 4, 2016, Miyu Yamashita was crowned the inaugural Tokyo Princess of Princess Champion by defeating Shoko Nakajima at Tokyo Joshi Pro '16.

 On July 16, 2019, the title was re-named as the Princess of Princess Championship.